 Now that you can put a window into the Restore Down position and you can move the window around on the screen, how do you change the size and shape of it?
 How do you resize a program window?

-To resize a program window, it needs to be in the Restore Down position.
-So click Restore Down if you haven’t already.
-Then move your pointer to the very edge of the window, and you’ll see the arrowhead change to a double-headed arrow.
+With the window in the Restore Down position move your pointer to the very edge of the window, and you’ll see the arrowhead change to a double-headed arrow.

 When the double-headed arrow appears, hold down the left mouse button and then move the mouse.
 You’ll see the window re-sizing as you move the mouse.